Timeweb

 Additional information on rewards

-Discovered vulnerabilities that pose a significant risk to our company are eligible for a larger reward, and include the following:
+Discovered vulnerabilities that pose a significant risk to our company and are eligible for a larger reward include the following:

-- Remote code execution (RCE) which can take down our servers, destroy data, or disrupt business operations
+- Remote code execution (RCE) that can take down our servers, destroy data, or disrupt business operations

-- SQL-injection which can be used to access, manipulate, or completely delete critical data
+- SQL-injections that can be used to access, manipulate, or completely delete critical data

-In this case, we are willing to consider increasing the reward up to ₽500,000 after assessing the risks and implications for the business.
+In such cases, we are willing to consider increasing the reward up to ₽500,000 after assessing the risks and implications for the business.

-We appreciate your effort and are willing to reward you fairly for finding vulnerabilities that help us protect our users and our business.
+We appreciate your efforts and are willing to reward you fairly for finding vulnerabilities, which helps us protect our users and our business.

 How long does it take to check your report?